Understanding Tax Loss Harvesting+

 Betterment cannot make this determination for you.
 However, you can follow these steps and examine your external investments for potential issues.

 First, you should check if any ETF or mutual fund held in a non-Betterment account tracks the same index as any of the ETFs in our portfolio.
-You can check the indices followed by our ETFs here.

 For example, VTI, one of the ETFs we purchase and harvest, tracks the CRSP US Total Market Index.
 So does the mutual fund VTSAX, also from Vanguard.
 Despite the fact that they are different types of investments, selling the ETF at a loss while purchasing the mutual fund inside the wash sale window could trigger a wash sale.